 Regardless of how police came in contact with a suspected drinking driver, such as after a car accident, at a DUI checkpoint, or asleep behind the wheel, some type of pre-detention screening to help separate “drinking” drivers from drunken drivers was needed.
 Since any and all existing, rudimentary, unscientific efforts for local police departments to make up some type of pre-arrest screening procedures (e.g., blow into my hat, or throwing 3 coins on the ground and asking the person to pick up the coins in sequence, from lowest value to highest value), were useless, something was needed.
 The theory was that law enforcement officers could “generate” better “evidence” — based on the controlled research — to utilize to try to convince a jury that the driver had consumed too much alcohol to drive safely.

-Led by the National Highway Traffic Safety Administration (NHTSA), a division of the US Department of Transportation, the federal government gave the contract for development of such screening procedures to the person who suggested the NEED to have such roadside tests, Dr. Burns.
-The protocols for testing large groups of people in different studies was undertaken, with the first being reported out in 1977.
-Another one was released in 1981, since the false positives (people who were INCORRECTLY identified as having been “over the legal limit” based on the field sobriety test) was a staggering 47%, or about the same as flipping a coin!
+Led by the National Highway Traffic Safety Administration (NHTSA), a division of the US Department of Transportation, the federal government gave the contract for the development of such screening procedures to the person who suggested the NEED to have such roadside tests, Dr. Burns.
+The protocols for testing large groups of people in different studies were undertaken, with the first being reported in 1977.
+Another one was released in 1981 since the false positives (people who were INCORRECTLY identified as having been “over the legal limit” based on the field sobriety test) were a staggering 47%, or about the same as flipping a coin!

 Locating a DUI Lawyer Atlanta is not difficult, but determining the best DUI Attorney is more difficult.
 Start with credentials, then compare lawyer ratings, from attorney reviews by clients, and then looking at the recommendations by OTHER lawyers, for your potential driving under the influence lawyer.
-Our DUI law firm, with 3 partners — Larry Kohn, Cory Yager and William C. “Bubba” Head, has three highly-rated drunk driving attorneys, with impeccable credentials.
-Mr. Head is one of only 4 Georgia DUI lawyers who is Board-Certified, and has amassed more recognitions and awards than any other lawyer for DUI in Georgia.
+Our DUI law firm, with 3 partners — Larry Kohn, Cory Yager, and William C. “Bubba” Head, has three highly-rated drunk driving attorneys, with impeccable credentials.
+Mr. Head is one of only 4 Georgia DUI lawyers who are Board-Certified and has amassed more recognitions and awards than any other lawyer for DUI in Georgia.

 Here is the best part: FREE legal advice, and a FREE in-person lawyer consultation.
-Our criminal attorneys can also talk with you by phone, Facetime or other tele-conferencing method.
-Our criminal defense attorneys make your appointment FREE, so that you do not worry about DUI lawyer cost when you are trying to evaluate DUI specialists.
+Our criminal attorneys can also talk with you by phone, Facetime, or other teleconferencing methods.
+Our criminal defense attorneys make your appointment FREE so that you do not worry about DUI lawyer costs when you are trying to evaluate DUI specialists.

 Call 404-567-5515, to talk to a lawyer, 24 hours a day.
 What do you have to lose?